hshibli2002/Audiowave-gRPC-Hub/README.md

 # MBPlayer gRPC Service

-MBPlayer is a music player backend service implemented using Go, gRPC, PostgreSQL, and optionally Elasticsearch for advanced searching capabilities.
+MBPlayer is a music data management service implemented using Go, gRPC, PostgreSQL, and Elasticsearch for advanced searching capabilities.
 It provides functionalities for managing songs, artists, and playlists.

 ## Features